 Visit sites such as St. Patrick’s Cathedral, marvel at Georgian Dublin’s brightly coloured doors and see the stunning Trinity College.

-Your driver/guide will share our fascinating history as you visit the haunting Kilmainham Gaol, Dublin Castle, Guinness Storehouse and so much more..
+Your driver/guide will share fascinating history as you visit the haunting Kilmainham Gaol, Dublin Castle, Guinness Storehouse and so much more..

-Highlights include Georgian Dublin, Trinity College, Grand Canal, St. Patrick's Cathedral, Guinness Storehouse, Jamesons, O’Connell Street, Temple Bar, and St. Stephens Green.
+Highlights include: Georgian Dublin, Trinity College, Grand Canal, St. Patrick's Cathedral, Guinness Storehouse, Jamesons, O’Connell Street, Temple Bar, and St. Stephens Green.

 Saint Patrick’s Cathedral is the National Cathedral of the Church of Ireland.
 Here you will learn about this magnificent Cathedral that dates from 1220-1259.
 It was constructed on the site of an ancient well which is said to have been used by our Patron Saint, St. Patrick himself.